fluxcd/website/content/en/docs/guides/image-update.md

 ## Install Flux

 {{% alert color="info" title="Enable image automation components" %}}
-If you bootstrapped Flux before without the `--components-extra=` argument, you need to add `--components-extra=image-reflector-controller,image-automation-controller` to your bootstrapping routine as image automation components are not installed by default.
+If you bootstrapped Flux before, you need to add `--components-extra=image-reflector-controller,image-automation-controller` to your bootstrapping routine as image automation components are not installed by default.
 {{% /alert %}}